-Washington State Department of Natural Resources (DNR) - Washington State's DNR manages 5.6 million acres of forest, range, agricultural, aquatic, and commercial lands across the state and generates more than \$200 million in annual financial benefit for public schools, state institutions, and county services.
-Within the Greenway NHA, the DNR manages several state forests and Natural Resource Conservation Areas (NRCAs) spanning more than 100,000 acres, co-manages the 50,000 acre Teanaway Community Forest, and promotes healthy forests and regulates forest practices on both public and private lands.
+Washington State Department of Natural Resources (DNR).
+DNR manages 5.6 million acres of forest, range, agricultural, aquatic, and commercial lands across the state and generates more than \$200 million in annual financial benefit for public schools, state institutions, and county services.
+Within the Greenway NHA, the DNR manages several state forests and NRCAs spanning more than 100,000 acres, co-manages the 50,000 acre Teanaway Community Forest, and promotes healthy forests and regulates forest practices on both public and private lands.
 DNR staff collaborate with other public agencies and with private partners to improve forest health, manage fire, and provide recreational opportunities on suitable DNR lands.